wso2/docker-ei/dockerfiles/alpine/streaming-integrator/README.md

 ##### 2. Build the Docker image.

+- Download wso2si-4.2.0.zip from [here](https://wso2.com/integration/streaming-integrator/)
+- Host the product pack using a webserver.
 - Navigate to `<SI_DOCKERFILE_HOME>` directory. <br>
-- Change <APIM_DIST_URL> in Dockerfile to the location of the product pack.
+- Change <SI_DIST_URL> in Dockerfile to the URL of the product pack.
   Execute `docker build` command as shown below.
     + `docker build -t wso2si:4.2.0-alpine .`